dCache/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

 help you with your system specifications.
 Just contact us: <support@dcache.org>.

 #### Software:
-- OpenJDK 11
+- OpenJDK 11 (java 11 , and java 17 for dCache staring from version 10.1)

  > yum install java-11-openjdk
  >
  > dnf install java-11-openjdk-devel

-- Postgres SQL Server 9.5 or later
- > dnf -y install postgresql-server

 - ZooKeeper version 3.7 (in case of a standalone ZooKeeper installation)